 The symptoms of altitude sickness develop when you ascend quickly to a high altitude.
 The condition mainly affects people from 2,500ft to 8,200ft.

 When you suffer from Acute Mountain Sickness (AMS), you tend to have symptoms like headache, nausea, vomiting, dizziness, tiredness, loss of appetite, and shortness of breath.
-If you suffer from any mentioned symptoms, you must immediately inform your guide or friend during your hike.
+You must immediately inform your guide or friend during your hike if you suffer from any mentioned symptoms.

 Ignoring the symptoms can lead you to suffer from severe conditions like High-altitude cerebral edema (HACE) and High-altitude pulmonary edema (HAPE).

-HACE can develop quickly within a few hours if you do not treat AMS.
+If you do not treat AMS, HACE can develop quickly within a few hours.
 It can cause swelling in the brain due to the lack of oxygen.
 HACE symptoms include headaches, weakness, nausea and vomiting, coordination loss, confusion, and hallucinations.

 Likewise, on the other hand, HAPE only appears a few days after your arrival at the high altitude surrounding.
 In this condition, fluid builds up in the lungs, and you suffer from symptoms like a blue tinge to the skin, breathing difficulties even while you are resting, tightness in the chest, consistent cough, weakness, and tiredness.